What Googlers and Researchers Want You to Know About Productivity

 Perhaps it is time you also write your busy-bee colleagues a letter, suggesting they get their noses off the computer screens, and take 15 minutes to reflect on their daily time use.

-What are your favourite productivity hacks at work?
+What are your favorite productivity hacks at work?
 Share your ideas in the comments below.